Pandaqi/boltcorpse-and-sons/idea_mini_jame_gam.md

 ## CRUCIAL TODO

-In this order:
-* Lay groundwork for CONTROLLING GHOST SPAWNING
-* Add some debug config for skipping tutorial + forcibly insta-spawning ghost types.
-* Create the ghosts.
-  * Resources for all types + code for movement
-  * Add all to list to be chosen
-  * Draw their graphics
-* Draw the glasses graphics.
-* Any finetuning/polishing

-Glasses: Draw the remaining graphics
-* Goggles are shaped like their regular shape
-* Move around the details a bit (flames, texture, etcetera)

-Ghosts
-* Scale NUMBER of ghosts that spawn at most ( + time between them) on Progression
-* Create the different types + their tutorials
-* Some completely different movement patterns
-  * Only move if (not) watching ("El Weepo Angelo")
-  * Move in _jumps_
-  * Speed up/Slow down over time
-  * Only move if weak glasses watching
-  * Go forward-backward-forward-backward ("The Dancing Ghost")

 Juice/Polishing:
-* Satisfying particles when ghost dies (long swirls traveling upward with the ghost?)
-* (Some particles when you get hit?)
-* Creepy soundtrack/ambience

-## OPTIONAL TODO
+* We have more ghosts than glasses, so maybe stop alternating between them?
+Start with glasses and then we'll see?
+* Sometimes it's a bit meh when you can see ghosts but can't kill them yet
+  * **@IDEA: The longer you stay in one view, the further your kill radius/sight radius grows?** Yes, seems fair.
+  * **@IDEA: Then also simply test growing STRONGER the longer you stay in that view.**
+* Feedback when trying to use the wrong glasses on a ghost?
+(Or a clear tutorial thing/hint that actually explains this?)
+  * **@IDEA: Highlight the glasses sprite when a ghost is being targeted** => this should reinforce that rule without needing to explain it.

 Player Progression:
+* Test automatically scaling parameters based on Progression

+## STRETCH GOALS

+* For difficulty control / better progression
   * Now the ghosts escalate, but you don't necessarily do.
 So maybe there are powerups or something that will make _all_ goggles faster at damage, or _all_ ghosts slower, or something.
-(Maybe this is a choice: whenever a new ghost is introduced, you can also choose "Ghosts are 10% slower" OR "Every goggle does +5 damage")
+(Maybe this is a choice: whenever a new ghost is introduced, you can ALSO choose "Ghosts are 10% slower" OR "Every goggle does +5 damage")
-* Those special effects/curses of ghosts?

-Game Loop:
-* Create main menu?
-(If we do that, we should have our marketing image finished, otherwise it looks silly.)

-Juice:
-* Also show the Glasses equipped _on the player_?
-(Give the player some idle animation or something?)
-* Game start/end sound (though the sparseness actually works with this theme?)
-* Actually animate the ghosts

-Devlog => mention that I wanted to continue my challenge of using custom resources in Godot, now by making them _behavior defining_ such as giving ghosts completely different movement by just slotting them in
+  * When determining ghost and glasses order, don't be completely random.
+Leave those with a higher value ( = harder) for _later_?
+(Should work, but I haven't actually assigned values to glasses and ghosts currently.)

 @IDEA: Get powerups/new glasses/something more _proactively_?
 * Probably just by _seeing them_ for long enough, to neatly re-use the same mechanics everywhere. => **This is actually really promising, but I don't have time to put it into the game now.**
 * (Or have one-time goggles that, when selected, will instantly trigger whatever they do and then disappear from your inventory.)

-@IDEA: For difficulty control.
-* When determining ghost and glasses order, don't be completely random.
-Leave those with a higher value ( = harder) for _later_?
+Juice:
+* Give the player some idle animation or something?
+* Actually animate the ghosts (as they move/crawl/whatever)

+Core Gameplay:
+* Those special effects/curses of ghosts?

+Devlog =>
+* Mention that I wanted to continue my challenge of using custom resources in Godot, now by making them _behavior defining_ such as giving ghosts completely different movement by just slotting them in.
+* Mention using a scaling factor in config for all resources, so I can easily play around with values even after defining all ghosts/glasses/whatever

 ## Ghosts

-### Regular
+### [x] Regular (0)

 * Movement: Floaty
 * Health/Attack/Shield/Speed: Regular

-### Speedy
+### [x] Speedy (1)

 * Movement: Floaty
 * Speed++
 * Health--

-### Turtle
+### [x] Turtle (2)

 * Movement: Floaty
 * Speed--